jesuslpm/PersistentHashing/README.md

 The plan is start with a single threaded persistent hash table using Robin Hood Hashing with fixed capacity, key size and value size, and end with a concurrent persistent hash table with variable capacity and sizes.

+It's not planned to make them crash proof.

 # FixedSizeRobinHoodPersistentHashTable<TKey, TValue>

 This is the most basic persistent hash table.
 It uses Robin Hood Hashing.
 It's capacity, key size and value size are fixed.